 Love is superior

-Finally, true affection is indeed superior (13:13).
-Of the greatest virtues of the Christian life: faith, hope and love, it is love that is of the highest significance and importance.
-And it is the fundamental quality of the character of a true Christian - not the law and not legalism.
+Finally, true Christ-like affection is indeed superior (13:13).
+Of the greatest virtues of the Christian life: faith, hope and love, it is love that is the highest significance and importance.
+And it is the fundamental quality of the character of a true Christian - not self, not the Law and not legalism.
 Faith and hope are far greater and better than any law-produced virtue.
-In fact, love is far superior to even those virtues!
-As Paul points out in the thirteenth chapter of Romans, love fulfills the law!
+And love is far superior to even those virtues!
+As Paul points out in the Romans 13, love fulfills the law!
 Authentic love will love and worship God and him alone.
-Love will rest in God, and seek him always, but especially on God’s special day.
+Love will rest in God, and seek him always, but especially on God’s special days of worship.
 Love would never dishonor parents or authorities, or betray a marriage bond, or murder, or steal from others, or injure their reputation or falsely accuse another, and love would not be enviously greedy.

 Authentic love in Christ is at the core of a Christian's life

 For the genuine Christian who has placed saving faith in Jesus Christ, authentic love is a necessity in life.
-Authentic love which comes from Jesus Christ and by faith, is at the core of the true Christian’s renewed soul.
+Authentic love which comes from the mercy and grace of Jesus Christ and through faith, is at the core of the true Christian’s renewed soul.
 It is expressed in a certain way, which by the way does mimic Jesus.
 It is also permanent and is it superior to all other virtues.

 For Christians, this authentic Christ-love is what ought to motivate us as Christians today.
 This love is not motivated by sentiment, nor even merely because we are trying to follow in the footsteps of Jesus.
-This affirmative, dynamic love flows from the plain teaching of Scripture, the infusion of Christ’s spiritual life, the supernatural empowerment and fruit of God’s Spirit, as well as the model of Jesus.
-And it flows from us in a positive, godly, good way to one another and then to all people.
+This affirmative, dynamic love flows from the cross of Christ, the plain teaching of Scripture, the infusion of Christ’s spiritual life, the supernatural empowerment and fruit of God’s Spirit, as well as the model of Jesus.
+And it then flows from us in a positive, godly, good way to one another and to all people.